List of Matlock characters: Conrad McMasters

 In "The Game Show", while looking at the credits for the game show It's About Time, he asked his friend Marjorie Wood, a contestant coordinator, to give Conrad many tickets for the show, along with Matlock, who would meet hostess Kari Summers for the show.
 He asked Michelle Thomas to become a contestant; she refused, but literally changed her mind when she met the eligibility requirements.
-Producer Larry Fisher was, at one point, going to replace the old host, Dennis Blake, with a much younger host, when his show was dropping in the ratings.
-Kari was arguing with Larry, before Dennis showed up, his career would have been over.
-For every show, Kari attached the tiny device to the lighting board, and that the lights would go out prior to the taping of the show, and nobody would see anything.
-The hostess was found guilty for killing the producer, after taking a break, while the host was found innocent.
+Producer Larry Fisher was, at one point, going to replace the old host, Dennis Blake, with a much younger host (as his show was dropping in the ratings).
+Kari was arguing with Larry; before Dennis showed up his career would have been over.
+For every show, Kari attached the tiny device to the lighting board, and the lights would go out prior to the taping of the show, and nobody would see anything.
+Kari was found guilty for killing Larry (after taking a break), while Dennis was found innocent.

-In "Mr. Awesome", when Anne Johnson's ex-boyfriend, Dwayne Meeks, is murdered, he sought Matlock out to represent the hard-working waitress and mother accused of killing Dwayne.
-Matlock and Conrad both found out that Dwayne was a liar, jerk, and a cheater towards the many women who were afraid of him.
+In "Mr. Awesome", when waitress and mother Anne Johnson was accused of murdering her ex-boyfriend, Dwayne Meeks, Conrad sought Matlock out to represent Anne.
+Matlock and Conrad both found out that Dwayne was a liar, a jerk and a cheater towards the many women who were afraid of him.
 Her son Jimmy draws the pictures of people to model on his own so much and was so good at it, because he had nothing else to do.
-Anne was found innocent of her ex-boyfriend's murder, and that the culprit was Lorraine Ortega (or Sissy Lockwood), a bartender, who was also a fugitive from Texas; she gave Dwayne all that money, and later used the stun gun to kill him when she entered the apartment on the same day.
+Anne was found innocent of her ex-boyfriend's murder, and the culprit was Lorraine Ortega (aka Sissy Lockwood), a bartender, who was also a fugitive from Texas; she gave Dwayne all that money, and later used the stun gun to kill him when she entered the apartment on the same day.

 Clarence Gilyard, Jr., appeared in nearly every episode of the show, for his three seasons, until he reduced his role for his fourth season in 1992.
 He left the show in 1993 to star in Walker, Texas Ranger, where he stayed on the show for eight seasons.